-Admission to the New Hampshire Community Technical College - Claremont is open to all applicants meeting the admissions standards of the College and respective programs of study.
-Applicants will not be barred from admission because of race, age gender, handicap, religion, or national origin.
+Admission to River Valley Community College is open to all applicants meeting the admissions standards of the College and respective programs of study.
+Applicants will not be barred from admission because of race, age, sexual orientation, gender, handicap, religion, or national origin.